gabrielkheisa-ca/blue-green-manual/README.md

 }
 ```

-1. Save this code as a `.tf` file (e.g., `blue_deployment.tf`).
+1. Save this code as a `.tf` file (e.g., `blue_green_deployment.tf`).
 2. Initialize Terraform: `terraform init`
 3. Plan the deployment: `terraform plan`
 4. Apply the configuration: `terraform apply --auto-approve`

-After applying this configuration, the "hello-blue" application will be deployed and accessible via the external IP provided by the LoadBalancer service.
-This is your initial "Blue" environment, serving live traffic.
+After applying, the "hello-blue" application will be live and accessible through the LoadBalancer IP.

 ## Gradually Upgrading to the Green App using Blue-Green Deployment

-Now we will deploy the "Green" application and gradually shift traffic from "Blue" to "Green."

-1.  **Deploy the Green Application (Initial Deployment):**
+1.  **Deploy the Green Application (without immediate traffic):**

-    Create a new Terraform configuration file (e.g., `green_deployment.tf`) or modify your existing `blue_deployment.tf` to include resources for the "hello-green" app.
-Crucially, ensure the **service is NOT updated yet** to point to green.
-We want to deploy green alongside blue initially, without live traffic.

-    Here's an example of the Terraform configuration additions for the "green" deployment.  **Note**: We are deploying the `kubernetes_deployment` for green, but we are **not** creating a separate service for green.
-We will reuse the existing `hello-blue-service` to control traffic.
+    Add the following Terraform configuration to the same `.tf` file (or create a new one, ensuring you have the `kubernetes` provider configured as above).
+This will deploy the "hello-green" application alongside the blue one, but initially, the service will still point to "blue".

     ```terraform
     resource "kubernetes_deployment" "green_app_deployment" {
-      depends_on = [google_container_node_pool.blue_nodes] # Ensure nodes are ready
+      depends_on = [google_container_node_pool.blue_green_nodes]
       metadata {
         name = "hello-green-deployment"
         labels = {
-          app     = "hello-green"
-          version = "green"
+          app     = "hello-app" # Generic app label, same as blue version = "green"
         }
       }
       spec {
-        replicas = 2 # Start with the same replica count as blue, or adjust as needed selector {
+        replicas = 2
+        selector {
           match_labels = {
-            app     = "hello-green"
-            version = "green"
+            app     = "hello-app" # Generic app label, same as blue version = "green"
           }
         }
         template {
           metadata {
             labels = {
-              app     = "hello-green"
-              version = "green"
+              app     = "hello-app" # Generic app label, same as blue version = "green"
             }
           }